-My mum requested cupcakes for our Diamond Jubilee Big Lunch and of course these were going to be made without saying!
+My mum requested cupcakes for our Diamond Jubilee Big Lunch Party and of course, these were going to be made without saying!

 I decided on making some lemon cupcakes, topped with lemon buttercream icing and a raspberry on top – lemon raspberry cupcakes!
 However, on looking at the recipe that I was going to use, I thought it looked a little unbalanced as far as the ingredients was concerned.
 Having already had several meltdowns on my party baking day, I decided to go to my favourite vanilla cupcake recipe and tweak that to make lemon cupcakes instead, substituting the normal vanilla extract for lemon juice.
 I didn’t colour my buttercream, but you can if you like.

 Here’s my batch before they went in the oven – fingers crossed that these would work out…after the day I had, had, if these had failed I was going to hang up my bakers hat!

 I was more than pleased when they came out just perfectly, and was chipper once more about my baking skills.
 I proceeded to make a lemon buttercream which I tweaked with lemon juice to taste (I always taste as I cook) so even though recipe says 2 – 4 tablespoons lemon juice, you may need more or less according to your taste.